IUREDCap/redcap-etl/docs/DeveloperGuide.md

     .databases
     .quit

-3. If you did not already set up the SQL Server database when you installed SQL Server, then you need to do that now.

-   3.1 Login into SQL Server:

-        sqlcmd -S localhost -U SA -P 'yourSApasswordGoesHere'

-   3.2 Create a database and verify it was created:

-        1> CREATE DATABASE etl_test
-        2> GO

-        1> SELECT name FROM sys.databases
-        2> GO

-   3.3 Create a server login and verify it was created.

-        1> CREATE LOGIN etl_user WITH PASSWORD=N'etlPassword123', DEFAULT_DATABASE=etl_test
-        2> GO

-        1> SELECT name FROM sys.sql_logins
-        2> GO

-   3.4 Create a database user and verify the username was created:

-        1> CREATE USER etl FOR LOGIN etl_user WITH DEFAULT_SCHEMA=[DBO]
-        2> GO

-        1> SELECT name, principal_id FROM sys.database_principals
-        2> GO

-   3.5 Assign the role db_owner to the database user:

-        1> EXEC sp_addrolemember N'db_owner', N'etl'
-        2> GO
-        1>exit
+__SQL Server Database Setup.__ If you want to run the SQL Server automated tests, you need to have a SQL Server database.
+For information on setting one up on Ubuntu 18, see [SQL Server](SqlServer.md).

-4. The next thing you need to do is to create the configuration files for the "Repeating Events" and "Visits" projects:
+__ETL Configuration File Setup.__ The next thing you need to do is to create the configuration files for the "Repeating Events" and "Visits" projects:

 1. Copy the visits configuration and SQL post-processing files from the tests/config-init directory to the tests/config directory, for example, from the top-level directory:

-        cp tests/config-init/sqlserver.ini tests/config
-        cp tests/config-init/sqlserver-ssl.ini tests/config
         cp tests/config-init/repeating-events-mysql-rules.txt tests/config
         cp tests/config-init/repeating-events-mysql.ini tests/config
         cp tests/config-init/repeating-events-sqlite.ini tests/config
-        cp tests/config-init/repeating-events-sqlserver.ini tests/config
         cp tests/config-init/visits.ini tests/config
         cp tests/config-init/visits-sqlite.ini tests/config
         cp tests/config-init/visits-rules.txt tests/config